The Old Governor's Mansion is open to the public for guided tours.

 Sunday 2 - 4 p.m.

-* The Mansion is closed on Mondays and holidays, the week after Thanksgiving, and the week after Christmas.
+* The Mansion is closed on Mondays, holidays (including Mother's and Father's Day), the week before Thanksgiving, and the week after Christmas.

 * Tours begin on the hour (last tour begins at 4 p.m.)